-Funding from Domestic Covered Bonds and Deposits
+-- Funding from Domestic Covered Bonds and Deposits

 Sparebanken Møre's liquidity is underpinned by a strong deposit base, which accounts for around 60% of its total funding, and retail deposits that represent more than half of total deposits.
 At YE 2011 the deposit-to-gross loan ratio was 62%, meaning the bank is reliant on market funding, most of which comes from the domestic market.
-The maturity profile of the bank's debt, of which 45% consists of covered bonds, is relatively well diversified where 75% of the covered bond funding has a maturity longer than 12 months.
+At end-September 2012, the maturity profile of the bank's debt, of which approximately 50% consists of covered bonds, is relatively well diversified where 73% of the market funding has a maturity longer than 12 months.